Lancerider/money-graph/README.md

 ```

 ## See current DEMO
-You could find a live demo of this project current development stage in this [heroku app](https://metricks.herokuapp.com/) or [gitlab](https://metricks.herokuapp.com/).
+You could find a live demo of this project current development stage in this [heroku app](https://metricks.herokuapp.com/).

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).